 5. Mistral

 Mistral offers a series of innovative models, including Mixtral 8x7B and 8x22B, which utilize a unique approach to outperform larger models.
 These models have fewer parameters, enabling them to run more efficiently on less powerful hardware, yet they still achieve impressive results, often surpassing models like LLaMA 2 and GPT-3.5 in benchmark tests.
-Released under an Apache 2.0 license, all Mistral models are freely accessible for users.
+Released under an Apache 2.0 license, all Mistral models are freely accessible to users.

 Additionally, Mistral has introduced direct competitors to GPT with Mistral Large 2 and Mistral NeMo, the latter being a collaboration with NVIDIA featuring 12 billion parameters.